trirahul/FitPeo/FitPeo/README.md

-# Automated Testing for E-commerce Website
+# Automated Testing for FitPeo

 ## Introduction